PaulGustafson/dpq/README.md

    you computer.
 Add `<path-to-dpqi>, <path-to-dpq>` to your `PATH` variable.

-4. Optional: if you are an emacs user, you may wan to add the following to your `.emacs` file
+4. Optional: if you are an emacs user, you may want to add the following to your `.emacs` file

    ```
    (load "<path>/dpq-mode.el")